dilroop/TypingPractice/README.md

 # typing_practice_dart

-App for doing typing pratice.
+App for created with intent to practice typing by characters you don't touch type.

 ## Getting Started